-The Company complies with accounting and disclosure requirements of the FASB ASC Topic 260, Earnings Per Share.
-Net income (loss) per share is computed by dividing net income (loss) by the weighted average number of shares of Common Stock outstanding during the period, excluding Common Stock subject to forfeiture.
-Remeasurement associated with the redeemable shares of Common Stock is excluded from net income (loss) per share as the redemption value approximates fair value.
-At September 30, 2022, the Company did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of Common Stock and then share in the Company's earnings.
-As a result, diluted income per share is the same as basic income per share for the period presented.
+We comply with accounting and disclosure requirements of the Financial Accounting Standards Board ('FASB") ASC Topic 260, Earnings Per Share.
+Net loss per share is computed by dividing net loss by the weighted average number of shares of common stock outstanding during the period excluding common stock subject to forfeiture.
+Remeasurement associated with the redeemable shares of common stock is excluded from net loss per share as the redemption value approximates fair value.
+At March 31, 2023 and 2022 we did not have any dilutive securities and other contracts that could, potentially, be exercised or converted into shares of common stock and then share in our earnings.
+As a result, diluted loss per share is the same as basic loss per share for the period presented.

-The following table reflects the calculation of basic and diluted net income (loss) per common share for the three and nine months ended September 30, 2022 (in dollars, except per share amounts):
+The following table reflects the calculation of basic and diluted net income per common share (in dollars, except per share amounts):